-Grasses Susceptible to Fairy Ring
+Grasses Susceptible to Fairy Ring are all species of warm and cool season grasses.

 Symptoms of Fairy Ring

 Fairy Ring Disease has outer rings that are either dark green or brown in color.
 The shape and size of the rings will vary depending on the species.
 Activity in the turf ceases when the individual rings come in contact with each other.
-Some causal agents form fruiting bodies, but do not form rings.
+Some causal agents for fruiting bodies, but do not form rings.
 Other causal agents will form rings, but no fruiting bodies.

 Fairy Ring typically occurs in the summer, but can also occur during mild winter climates on cool season turf.
 In the north, the disease is most common from May until October.
 In the south, it is most common March through November.